papivot/bash-wcpcli/README.md

 K8S_WKD1_PORTGROUP='Workload1-VDS-PG'
 ```

+2. Copy `VcenterNamespaceManagementClustersInfo-70.json` or `VcenterNamespaceManagementClustersInfo-80.json` to `VcenterNamespaceManagementClustersInfo.json` depending on the version of vCenter.
-2. Modify `VcenterNamespaceManagementClustersInfo.json` with the relevent static values.
+3. Modify `VcenterNamespaceManagementClustersInfo.json` with the relevent static values.
 Do not modify the variables within ${}.
+4. Execute `enable-wcp.sh`
 ---